ashedow/helpers/docs/heap/assigment_help.md

-* Two way of defenition generators ★★★ comprehensions def with yeld
+* Two way of defenition generators ★★★ comprehensions def with yeld generator expression and generator function. generator expression is similar with list comprehension, except we use ().

 * contextlib - module provides utilities for common tasks involving the with statement.
 Needs `__enter__` and `__exit__`